 The Department of Planning and Community Development (DPCD) administers the City of Salem Community Development Program funded with CDBG, as well as the formula funding received by the North Shore HOME Consortium for which the City of Peabody is the lead agency.
-Under the direction of the Director of Planning and Community Development, the Assistant Community Development Director manages and monitors Salem's community development programs.
+Under the direction of the Director of Planning and Community Development, the Deputy Director of Planning and Community Director manages and monitors Salem's community development programs.
 Salem's housing programs are administered by the DPCD Housing Coordinator under the direction of the Director of Planning and Community Development.
 Policy efforts to preserve existing affordable housing units and to increase the supply of affordable units is overseen by a Senior Planner.
 In addition, local non-profit agencies, CHDOs and CDCs administer certain housing activities.
 Many housing activities leverage funds through private lender financing.

 City departments undertake certain CDBG-funded activities, such as the tree planting program, stormwater management improvements, sidewalk replacement, street paving and curbcut installation.
-These departments may subcontract work under public bidding procedures and provide requests for reimbursement and any required documentation (i.e., prevailing wage documentation) to the DPCD.
+These departments may subcontract work under public bidding procedures and provide requests for reimbursement and any required documentation (e.g.., prevailing wage documentation and Section 3 compliance) to the DPCD.

 Each year the City of Salem issues a Request for Proposals to nonprofit organizations that offer social service, housing or economic development programs.
 CDBG funds are awarded to organizations that demonstrate programmatic needs and the capacity to administer the proposed program.
-The City's Assistant Community Development Director coordinates the management of the public service and housing subcontracts and the Economic Development Planner coordinates the management of the economic development subcontracts.
+The City's Deputy Director of Planning and Community Development coordinates the management of the public service and housing subcontracts and the Economic Development Planner coordinates the management of the economic development subcontracts.